TextSorter

 How QR Code Data Encoding Works

 QR codes store information by encoding data into a square grid of black and white modules.
-The TextSorter QR code generator leverages industry-standard encoding methods to create robust and scannable codes for various data types.
+The TextSorter QR code generator leverages industry-standard encoding methods to create scannable codes with built-in error correction for various data types.

 For URLs, the data represents a web address, typically using alphanumeric or byte encoding for efficiency.
 When generating a QR code for a URL like https://www.texts.com/tool, the system translates this string into a compact format suitable for web browsers.